BradyFU/Woodpecker/README.md

 </p>

 This is the first work to correct hallucination in multimodal large language models.
 If you have any question, please feel free to email bradyfu24@gmail.com or add weChat ID xjtupanda.

-## News
-- [09-26] We release our code and the online demo.
-The paper will be coming soon! 🔥🔥🔥

 ## Contents
 - [Experimental Results](#experimental-results)